emersion/soju/README.md

 For development, you can use `go run ./cmd/soju` as usual.

+To link with the system libsqlite3, use `make GOFLAGS="-tags=libsqlite3"`.

 ## Contributing

 Send patches on the [mailing list] or on [GitHub], report bugs on the